West Whiteland Inn

-The West Whiteland Inn is an historic, American inn and tavern that is located in West Whiteland Township, Chester County, Pennsylvania.
+The West Whiteland Inn is an historic inn and tavern in West Whiteland Township, Chester County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1984.

 History and architectural features

 This historic inn was built in two sections.
 The older section dates to the eighteenth century and is a two-story, three-bay, single-pile, stone structure.
 Sometime around 1825, it was enlarged with a 2 1/2-story, double-pile Georgian-style stone addition.
 Also located on the property is a contributing former stone stable.

-It was listed on the National Register of Historic Places in 1984.